Maximize Your Workouts with Foam Rolling

 Key Takeaways

-• Foam rolling is a self-myofascial release technique that helps to alleviate muscle tightness and improve flexibility.
+• Foam rolling is a self-myofascial release technique that can help reduce the sensation of muscle tightness and improve short-term range of motion.

-• To use a foam roller, apply gentle pressure to specific muscle groups and roll back and forth to release tension.
+• When using a foam roller, apply gentle pressure to specific muscles and roll back and forth to target tense areas.

 Benefits of Foam Rolling

-The benefits of foam rolling extend far beyond mere muscle relaxation.
-One of the primary advantages is its ability to enhance flexibility and range of motion.
-By applying pressure to tight muscles, foam rolling helps to release tension and improve the elasticity of the fascia.
+The benefits of foam rolling extend beyond brief muscle relaxation.
+One of the primary effects is its ability to acutely enhance flexibility and range of motion.
+By applying pressure to muscles, foam rolling appears to increase stretch tolerance and help reduce the perception of tightness, rather than working by altering the physical properties of muscle or fascia.
+These benefits may lead to better performance in activities that require flexibility and may provide a sense of reduced restriction.
+Athletes often use foam rolling before exercise to prepare their muscles for strenuous activity, and after workouts to address discomfort.

 How to Use a Foam Roller